Quantum Pin Codes: Examples and applications

 We have also looked at a few pin code relations for $D=6$ using small even size levels and the complete relation for~$F$.
 Three notable examples are presented in Table.~\ref{tab:dim6pincodes}.
 When writing $2^{\times6}\times4$ we mean that 6 of the levels contain each~$2$ pins and the last one contains $4$.
 Since we use the complete relation, the number of flags and the size of the pinned sets are easily computed as a product of the size of some levels.
-The number of logical qubits is computed numerically and the distance is upper bounded and we believe is tight.
+The number of logical qubits is computed numerically and for the distance we numerically found low-weight logical operators matching the lower bound of Prop.~\ref{prop:distance}.
+All these examples give a good indication that the lower bound on the distance is tight.

 We also represent the maximum weight of the $X$-stabilizers for these codes in Fig.~\ref{fig:plotnwx}.
 When checking for transversal phase gates for $\ell=3$, most of the codes examined above do not satisfy \eqref{eq:2LX}.